For any organization, meetings are the fuel for productivity. They are an integral part of any organization, and we are aware of that.

 - It improves employee productivity.

-- It helps in employee retention and builds a loyal team.
+- It helps in employee retention and makes a loyal team.

 5. Problem-solving Meeting:

-The purpose of these meetings is to come up with new strategies to counter the present problems or prevent similar issues in the future.
+The purpose of these meetings is to develop new strategies to counter the present problems or prevent similar issues in the future.

-It is advisable to only allow team members who are facing those problems to minimize unnecessary discussions or inputs.
+It is advisable only to allow team members facing those problems to minimize unnecessary discussions or inputs.

 - It helps teams to think better and improve their problem-solving ability.